 Applicants who have earned both an M.D. and a Ph.D. and have plans to continue training in a pediatric subspecialty may be eligible for the Integrated Research Pathway.
 Residents interested in this pathway, who have met expectations during their clinical training in the first nine months of pediatric residency, will be sponsored by the Department of Pediatrics to apply to The American Board of Pediatrics for participation in this pathway.
 After completing the intern year, residents in this pathway may spend as much as 12 months of the remaining 24 months of residency engaged in research that will help prepare them for research in their chosen field.
 A research mentor is identified and oversees the resident’s research experience during residency training.
 Ideally, research during the residency training years is coordinated with senior investigators who are involved in the resident’s research during subsequent subspecialty training.
 An additional 12 months of clinical training in pediatrics, in an accredited subspecialty fellowship program, are required before the candidate is eligible for the certifying exam in General Pediatrics.

-Candidates who are interested in this special training pathway should contact Nicole Shilkofski, M.D., M.Ed., residency program director for Pediatrics, or Carly Hyde, residency program administrator for Pediatrics, as soon as possible after submitting an ERAS application.
+Candidates who are interested in this special training pathway should contact Nicole Shilkofski, M.D., M.Ed., the residency program director for Pediatrics, or Yinka Omosule and Kathy Mainhart, the pediatrics residency coordinators, as soon as possible after submitting an ERAS application.
 Additional information about the requirements for this pathway is available at the American Board of Pediatrics.